DatabayAG/TestArchiveCreator/README.md

 -----------------------------

 Using the plugin with an activated ILIAS web access checker (WAC) may cause missing images in the PDF files.
-ILIAS 5.2 does not sign all images for the WAC and the valid time of the signature may be too short for the rendering jobs of large archives.
+ILIAS does not sign all images for the WAC and the valid time of the signature may be too short for the rendering jobs of large archives.
 In this case the WAC tries to determine the access based on the user session.
-The plugin Version 1.2 provides the session cookie for PhantomJs, but the session based check of the WAC may take too long for the rendering timeout.
+The plugin provides the session cookie, but the session based check of the WAC may take too long for the rendering timeout.
 A call from the TestArchiveCron plugin does not set the session cookie correctly.

-To prevent these problems, the best solution is to deactivate the WAC for rendering calls from PhantomJS.
+To prevent these problems, the best solution is to deactivate the WAC for rendering calls.
+If the renderer is installed on the same server, requests coming from this server can bypass the WAC.

-Edit `/etc/hosts` and add the hostname of your ILIAS installation to the localhost addresses This will keep all requests from phantomjs on the same host.
+Edit `/etc/hosts` and add the hostname of your ILIAS installation to the localhost addresses This will keep all requests from the renderer on the same host.

     127.0.0.1       localhost www.my-ilias-host.de
     ::1             localhost ip6-localhost ip6-loopback www.my-ilias-host.de